Frequently Asked Questions

 Thought Leadership

-Levi’s Stadium: A Water Reuse Leader
+Levi’s Stadium: A water reuse leader

 Levi’s Stadium is hosting Super Bowl LX, placing one of the world’s most-watched sporting events in the heart of Santa Clara, California.
 As the first LEED Gold–certified NFL stadium, Levi’s Stadium stands out as a leader in sustainable water management, reducing potable water use through conservation, recycling, and smart landscaping.